-One thing we really admire about Host Industries is how it’s always looking for ways to improve its product.
+One thing we really like about Host Industries is how it’s always looking for ways to improve its product.
 These improvements occur not only through customer and dealer feedback, but also through improvements in technology.
 The latest technological improvement Host is offering is the lithium Iron LifePo4 battery.
 The lithium battery, of course, have been around for years, but has only recently made serious headway into the recreational vehicle marketplace.

 Why the recent change?
 Because the lithium battery is a game changer.
 Unlike the standard lead-acid battery, which offers only 50 percent usable capacity, the lithium battery offers an impressive 90 percent.
 This means a 240 amp hour lithium battery bank will provide the owner with 216 amp hours of usable capacity instead of only 120 amp hours for a regular lead-acid system.
 But that’s not all.
 The lithium battery also weighs less than a lead-acid battery, provides a higher current output, charges faster because they can be bulked charged to 100 percent, and offers zero voltage sag.
 It also lasts longer than the standard lead-acid battery (6,000 full cycles—six times more than a lead-acid battery—is the norm), is temperature resistant, doesn’t outgas, doesn’t require regular full charges, and doesn’t require equalizing.

-Host Industries in Bend, Oregon saw the writing on the wall in 2018 and began offering three optional off-grid packages that can only be described as ground breaking.
+Host Industries in Bend, Oregon saw the writing on the wall in 2018 and began offering three optional off-grid packages using lithium batteries that can only be described as ground breaking.
 Each package is built around the excellent Expion360 Viper 120 amp hour lithium Iron LiFePO4 battery.
 Host’s “Basic” off-grid package consists of two Expion360 lithium batteries (240 amp hours total), two 170 watt solar panels (340 watts total), and a 2,000 watt fully integrated power inverter, meaning all of the AC outlets are connected to the inverted power when the unit is powered up.
 The “Extreme” off-grid package features four Expion360 lithium batteries (480 amp hours total), three 170 watt solar panels (510 watt total), and a 3,000 watt inverter, while the “Extreme Plus” package comes with six lithium batteries (720 amp hours total), four 170 watt solar panels (680 watts total), and a 3,000 watt inverter.

 “Expion360’s lithium batteries have their own internal circuit board,” explained Randall Pozzi, General Manager of Host Industries, “so where a lot of systems they have only one control board and if the control board goes out, it shuts you down.
 Our batteries have its own control board, so if one goes out, the other ones are still functioning.
 They’re a completely rebuildable battery, you can replace a cell, the circuit boards can be replaced, it’s a real nice battery, and they only weigh 32 pounds each for 120 amp hours.
 They’re also the same size as a Group 24 battery.
 They’re made here in Bend, Oregon, and are built by the same guys who started Zamp Solar.”

 “We also put in an Expion360 subsystem for monitoring the batteries” Pozzi said.
 “So it gives real-time information like if you’re currently in a draw or in a charge mode and what exactly it is.
 Like if you’re putting in 30 amps of charging off the solar and you got 10 amps running, it’s going to show you that you only got 20 amps going in and how long it will take to fully charge it at that rate or discharge it at that rate, so it provides real-time information.
 The Go Power Inverter we use acts as a battery charger, inverter, converter, and transfer relay all rolled into one.
 It’s a pretty nice system that we put together.”

 Of course, Go Power’s 2,000 watt and 3,000 watt pure sine wave inverters are just as capable.
 Each is an inverter charger, a three-in-one system combining an inverter, a 100 amp battery charger, and an automatic transfer switch.
 This capability not only saves on space, but also simplifies installation by reducing the number of devices and cables to install.
 We especially like the 100 amp battery charger that charges faster than the typical 45 amp charger, and the automatic transfer capability that eliminates manual switching.
 And while most inverter chargers offer a 30 amp transfer switch, the Go Power’s inverters provide two 50 amp legs.
 That means when you’re connected to 50 amp shore power (240 volts), you can draw up to 12,000 watts of power!
 Each inverter is also compatible with 30 amp service.

 You’d think that space for all this off-grid equipment would be an issue in a truck camper, but not in a Host camper.
-This is because the batteries and equipment are mounted in the battery compartment in the camper’s basement, away from the main living area.
+This is because the batteries and equipment are mounted in the battery compartment in the camper’s basement, not in the main living area.
 Only the main control unit and monitoring panel are above deck.
 This arrangement maximizes storage space in the main living area, keeps the weight and all of the heat generating equipment below deck, yet provides complete control of the system for the owner topside.